 Of poems reflect me where I look.

-In this third last stanza of the poem, we yet again find the poet in pensive and speculative mood.
+In this third last stanza of the poem, we yet again find the poet in a pensive and speculative mood.
 She says that she wants the noon time to come to an end.
 The words in her book though appear to have a different meaning but they do reflect her thoughts.
 In short, the poet is saying that her perception of the world is quite different from what the others perceive.
-Through the last lines we come to know that the poet is trying to show herself very strong, and therefore, she says: “All the wide/And casual day I need to stuff/With my own meaning and the book/Of poems reflect me where I look.”
+Through the last lines, we come to know that the poet is trying to show herself very strong, and therefore, she says: “All the wide/And casual day I need to stuff/With my own meaning and the book/Of poems reflect me where I look.”

 About Elizabeth Jennings

 Born in Boston, Lincolnshire, Elizabeth Jennings passed away in 2001.
-The poet, having done her graduation from Oxford University, at first worked at Oxford City Library as an Assistant Librarian and then as a reader for the London Publisher Chatto & Windus and finally she became a full-time writer for the rest of her life.
+The poet, having done her graduation from Oxford University, at first worked at Oxford City Library as an Assistant Librarian and then as a reader for the London Publisher Chatto & Windus, and finally, she became a full-time writer for the rest of her life.

 She got into the poetry writing career at the very early stage when she was encouraged by one of her schoolteachers and by an uncle, who himself was a poet.
 She composed her earlier poetries on being inspired by Coleridge’s “The Rime of the Ancient Mariner”, G. K. Chesterton’s “Battle of Lepanto”, and then the odes of Keats.

 Later, Jennings was significantly swayed by the poetries of Edwin Muir and Robert Frost.
-In most of Jennings’s poems, you will come across strong logic, emotional sensitivity, an avoidance of decoration, an absence of vagueness and an eschewing of any mystification.
+In most of Jennings’s poems, you will come across strong logic, emotional sensitivity, an avoidance of decoration, an absence of vagueness, and an eschewing of any mystification.